 We shouldn’t look at them and determine that one is good and the other bad.
 It’s really more like good and better.
 Or perhaps the greater truth is that Sinai was preparation and foreshadowing of the fullness of the truth contained in the Kingdom of God.
 Paul wrote about this to the Corinthians, “But if the ministry of death, in letters engraved on stones, came with glory, so that the sons of Israel could not look intently at the face of Moses because of the glory of his face, fading as it was, how will the ministry of the Spirit fail to be even more with glory?
 For if the ministry of condemnation has glory, much more does the ministry of righteousness abound in glory.
 For indeed what had glory, in this case has no glory because of the glory that surpasses it.
 For if that which fades away was with glory, much more that which remains is in glory.”
 (2 Corinthians 3:7–11, NASB95) All that Mt.
 Sinai portrays, the law, the tabernacle, the sacrifice of bulls and goats has glory.
 Let’s look at it this way.
 The Law of Moses, what Paul called the ministry of condemnation and death, lit a candle in a dark world.
 The ministry of life and righteousness brought about by the death and resurrection of Jesus Christ is brighter than the sun at high noon on a cloudless day.

 Let’s turn a corner and consider the three words found in our text.
 Now I may just have confused you for there are obviously more than three words in the verses we’ve read out of Hebrews.
 The text itself references three unique messages.
 One from God at Sinai, one from the blood of Abel, and one from the blood of Christ.
 The first word is found in the thunder of Sinai.
 The text says, “to such a voice speaking words that those who heard it begged that no further word be spoken to them.”
-That thunderous word pronounced law, described the tabernacle to be built, and prescribed the sacrifice and worship to be performed there.
+That thunderous word pronounced law, described the tabernacle to be built and prescribed the sacrifice and worship to be performed there.
 With the law came the knowledge of sin, guilt, and the just punishments for sin.
 Paul wrote, “Now we know that whatever the Law says, it speaks to those who are under the Law, so that every mouth may be closed and all the world may become accountable to God; because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin.”
-(Romans 3:19–20, NASB95) The first word spoke law and resulted in the knowledge of sin and the justification for judgement.
+(Romans 3:19–20, NASB95) The first word spoke law and resulted in the knowledge of sin and the justification for judgment.

 The second and third words are found the last verse of our text “to the sprinkled blood that speaks a better word than the blood of Abel.”
 I’m going to take them in reverse order.
 The second word is described as being the blood of Abel.
 So what word did the blood of Abel speak?
 We read in Genesis, “And it came about when they were in the field, that Cain rose up against Abel his brother and killed him.
 Then the Lord said to Cain, “Where is Abel your brother?”
 And he said, “I do not know.
 Am I my brother’s keeper?”
 He said, “What have you done?
 The voice of your brother’s blood is crying to Me from the ground.”
 (Genesis 4:8–10, NASB95) We can get a better glimpse of what Abel’s blood was crying from another verse.
 In Revelation there is a scene in heaven that also talks about the cries of the slain, “When the Lamb broke the fifth seal, I saw underneath the altar the souls of those who had been slain because of the word of God, and because of the testimony which they had maintained; and they cried out with a loud voice, saying, “How long, O Lord, holy and true, will You refrain from judging and avenging our blood on those who dwell on the earth?””
 (Revelation 6:9–10, NASB95) The second word speaks vengeance, vindication, justice, judgment, and wrath.